PaulBonnette/lsm/README.md

 ## 1 - Centralized Management - one "MANAGER" to manage them all.

-One central PC (usually your workstation) manages your servers by helping you:
+One central "MANAGER" installation (usually your workstation) to manage all your servers:

 - Upload LSM updates to the remote Servers.
 - Pull configuration changes from each remote server to the PC, as a backup.